anpham6/squared/README.md

 * npm i clean-css -> https://github.com/jakubpawlowicz/clean-css
 * npm i html-minifier-terser -> https://github.com/DanielRuf/html-minifier-terser

 These plugins are not included with the default installation.
-You have to manually add them since this feature is only relevant to the Chrome framework [<b>npm run install-chrome</b>].
-You can also install other non-builtin minifiers by defining a custom string-based synchronous function which is stored under the external category (html/js/css) and as the npm package name in squared.settings.json.
+You have to manually install them since this feature is only relevant to the Chrome framework [<b>npm run install-chrome</b>].
+You can also use other non-builtin minifiers by defining a custom string-based synchronous function which are stored inside the external section.

+external = category -> npm package name -> custom function name

 ```javascript
 // squared.settings.json